 What is SUBROGATION?

-If you are receiving workers compensation benefits and also seek compensation from a third party, the employer’s insurance company has the right, under North Carolina law, to seek a subrogation claim.
+If you are receiving workers compensation benefits and also seek compensation from a third party, the employer’s insurance company has the right, under Greenville law, to seek a subrogation claim.
 This is a claim where the employer can attempt to recover damages paid for the employee’s medical treatment and lost wages from the third party.
 In this situation, you will come to a settlement agreement with the employer, and the employer will receive compensation from the third party before you receive any of that award.

 What Happens If the EMPLOYER WON’T COOPERATE?